 - Portfolio of 3 Final Essays with Pitches & Specified Venues: 40%

 - Topic Proposal with Outline and Bibliography for Future Seminar Paper: 25%

 3 Imitation Prose Paragraphs with 3 Ideas/Research Documents: In weeks 2, 3, and 4 you will work on preparing two documents.
-One of these is a 250 paragraph of imitative prose in which you attempt to write exactly in the style of one of the assigned eighteenth- or nineteenth-century periodicals essays about a twenty-first century topic.
+One of these is a 250-word paragraph of imitative prose in which you attempt to write exactly in the style of one of the assigned eighteenth- or nineteenth-century periodicals essays about a twenty-first century topic.
 The other document should be an “ideas with related research” document developed following the template provided on the assignment sheet.
-Each of these document will be a record of possible topics, inspired by the reading you completed for the course, that you think would be viable topics to explore in both a future seminar paper as well as a public-facing writing project.
+Each of these documents will be a record of possible topics, inspired by the reading you completed for the course, that you think would be viable topics to explore in both a future seminar paper as well as a public-facing writing project.
 The purpose of this assignment is to get you in the habit of writing regularly and to give you opportunities to practice careful reading skills.
-The grade assigned for these documents is a completion grade; you will receive full credit for submitting two typed documents that meet the minimum length requirements and demonstrate a good-faith attempt to produce an imitative paragraph as well as to conduct substantial, reliable, and original research.

 Portfolio of Three Final Essays (1,500 – 3,000 words) with Pitches & Specified Venues: During Finals week, you will turn in a portfolio of three different essays suitable for submission to specific, online publishing venues along with a short pitch (no more than 250 words) that you may use to pique the interest of the venues’ editors.
 Please see the assignment sheet for formatting and length requirements as well as a grading rubric.